aesmi/N-Layer-Architecture-Typescript/README.md

 # N-Layer Architecture in Node with Typescript

-This repository is a building block for me and anyone else who's interested in writing a more 'advanced' application without going all bonkers.
+This repository is a building block for me.
 It priortizes on making sure every layer is decoupled from each other.
 This allows us to 'easily' switch between technologies, test with ease and to add features with no sweat!

 Do note this is my take on writing a **N-Layer Architecture** and I'm in the very beginning of my journey to learn more about TDD/DDD, clean, onion, hexagon architectures.
 If you have any feedback feel free to open up a an issue with information about how I should 've tackled it instead.